kirby-deprecated-plugins/kirby-toc/readme.md

 #### headings

-This filter adds id attributes to all h1-h6 tags.
-The id is extracted from the heading text and slugifies with the `str::slug()` method by default.
+This filter will add id attributes to all h1-h6 tags.
+The id is extracted from the heading text and converted to slugs with the `str::slug()` method by default.

 ```text
 ## Hello h2